baijuka/ms3-bju-project/README.md

 User Feedback | Users will be able to send their feedback and suggestions about the Cookerish website to the business owner.

 # <a name="bugs"></a> Bugs
-* On some mobiles a tiny white gap can be seen on the right side of some sections in the home page.
+* Issue - On some mobiles a tiny white gap can be seen on the right side of some sections in the home page.
 * Size of advertisement images at the bottom of the home page isn't scale down in proportion to the size of the viewport on iPad.
+    - Fix - Issue fixed by setting the 'max-with: 70%;' in the media query.
 * Deleting and Changing category names do not update the categoryname fields in the existing recipe documents that has already used the deleted/edited categoryname in the database.
+    - Fix - Update all documents that have used the deleted/edited value in the recipes collection with 'unclassified' for deleted categoryname and new value for the edited category name.
 * At the moment there is only one user with username 'admin' has the right to manage categories.
 * Update and Cancel Buttons do not scale down in size on small device, which was found to be a Materialize issue.